wallarm/product-documentation/docs/latest/admin-en/configure-statistics-service.md

     *   `size`: proton.db file size in bytes.
     *   `mod_time`: Unix time of the last update of the proton.db file.
     *   `fname`: path to the proton.db file.
-* `startid`: randomly-generated unique ID of the WAF node.
+* `startid`: randomly-generated unique ID of the filtering node.

 The data of all counters is accumulated from the moment NGINX is started.
 If Wallarm has been installed in a ready-made infrastructure with NGINX, the NGINX server must be restarted to start Wallarm.